 The occupational therapy post-professional doctoral program is designed for practicing occupational therapists who seek to transition from a master's degree to an occupational therapy doctorate.
-The learning experiences are designed to enhance depth of knowledge and reflective practice in a chosen specialty practice area of either Pediatrics, Physical Disabilities and Rehabilitation, Wellness/Prevention, Productive Aging, Mental Health, Education, or Leadership.
+The learning experiences are designed to enhance depth of knowledge and reflective practice in a chosen specialty practice area of either Children and Youth, Physical Disabilities and Rehabilitation, Wellness and Prevention, Productive Aging, Neurodivergent/Mental Health, or Education and Leadership.
 Students critique professional literature and relate it to a targeted practice challenge or opportunity.
 Students complete focused activities in a partner organization or in their work setting.
 Students complete a portfolio of accomplishments that can be used for career advancement, including faculty or leadership roles.